freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 | phisycalAddress   | String                           | Depends on the controller protocol eg: X10, Modbus,...
 Refer to the controller guide.
 Can be changed from the frontend at runtime.   | YES        |
 +-------------------+----------------------------------+--------------------------------------------------------------------------------------------------------------------------------------+------------+

-Behaviors section
+Behaviors Section
 #################

-In this section, the objects behaviors are configured.
+In this section, the object's behaviors are configured.
 Each behavior name must match the same name that is used inside the object code.
-To facilitate the objects configuration, an object developer should expose all names that is using inside the code.
+To facilitate the object's configuration, an object developer should expose all names that is using inside the code.
 The names are case sensitive.

-Boolean behavior
+Boolean Behavior
 ----------------

-It is used to describe a property that can have only two values: true or false, for example the property **powered** of an electric device such a Light.
+Used to describe a property that can have only two values: true or false.
+For example, the property **powered** of an electric device such a light.

 +---------------+---------------------------+-------------------------------------------------------------+------------+
 | Field         | Values                    | Description                                                 | Required   |